 After you have declared bankruptcy and your debts have been discharged, or you are paying off your debts if you filed for a Chapter 13 bankruptcy, you are likely concerned about what happens next and what you can expect in the years to come.
 You may be worried about what your credit rating will look like and if you will be able to get a credit card or a loan in the near future.
 You may also wonder about how to prevent new debt from creeping up again.

-Contact our main office in Forest Hills, Queens, or one of our locations around New York City to schedule a free consultation and get the answers you need about life after bankruptcy.
+Contact our main office in Forest Hills, Queens, to schedule a free consultation and get the answers you need about life after bankruptcy.
+We serve clients in Brooklyn, Flushing and throughout the area.

 One of the biggest misconceptions about filing for bankruptcy is the amount of damage that it can do to a credit report.
 While a Chapter 7 or Chapter 13 bankruptcy will stay on your credit report for up to 10 years, it is often not much worse than what late payments and loan defaults were already doing to your credit report in the first place.